Apology and Forgiveness

 “What if I’m not survived?”

 This thought constantly lingered on my mind when I did a self-isolation at home.
 I got positive for COVID-19 in early July—when the second wave hit Indonesia horribly.
 It was such a roller coaster condition, emotionally.
-My parents had it first but thanks to completed doses of the vaccine, we only had mild symptoms.
+My parents had it first but thanks to complete doses of the vaccine, we only had mild symptoms.

 This song accompanied me when writing the letter: Choi Yuree - Wish